koskoskos/Aston-DevOps-Cource/Day2/README.md

 - 👀 Team Support
 - 👀 Technical development processes optimization
 - 👀 And many other
 - Almost forget.
-I've made a super reliable and fast application using Python and Flusk.
+I've made a super reliable and fast application using Python and Flask.